The event is over. See you in the next one.

 Hosted by

-Richie hold a B.S. degree in Composite Materials Engineering from Winona State University.
+Richie holds a B.S. degree in Composite Materials Engineering from Winona State University.
 He has led hundreds of investigations across a variety of industries.
 His work focuses on helping clients during the initial design stages, with manufacturing issues, and in root causes identification.

 The Madison Group has been a recognized global leader providing consulting services, technical expertise and innovative technology to the plastics industry since 1993.
 We solve plastic problems and find economic solutions that help drive product development to yield higher quality parts.